deltachat/deltachat-core/README.md

 Some hints:

-- Regard the header files in the `src`-directory as a documentation; mrmailbox.h is a good starting point
+- Regard the header files in the `src`-directory as a documentation;
+  `mrmailbox.h` is a good starting point

 - Headers may cointain headlines as "library-private" - stull following there is not meant to be used by the library user.

+- The underscore at the end of a function-name may be a _hint_, that this function does no resource locking.

 - For objects, C-structures are used.
 If not mentioned otherwise, you can read the members here directly.